google-research/tensorflow-coder/Tutorial.md

 solve this problem correctly.

 At first glance, this input-output example seems clear -- the output contains `8` and `7` because those are the only values greater than `5`.
-However, TF- Coder produces the following solution:
+However, TF-Coder produces the following solution:

 ```
 data[2:-1]